-Sadly, while I was at the Tea Bloggers Roundtable panel, I missed all of Nepal (Jeni Doff Tea) and Taiwan (JT & Tea) presentation.
+Sadly, while I was at the Tea Bloggers Roundtable panel, I missed all of the Nepal (Jeni Doff Tea) and Taiwan (JT & Tea) presentations.
 The people at my table were very sweet and tried to hold the teas for me to taste.
 However, sadly the staff had to take Nepal away.
 Thankfully, I was able to taste Taiwan which included a Milk Oolong, a Classic Tung-Tin (Gold), and Formoas Bonita (Ruby).
 The teas made me miss Taiwan!

 Last but not least was Korea presented by Sharyn Johnston from the Australian Tea Masters.
 Sharyn showed a range of teas from a Woojeon (first flush), a Korean Breakfast Tea (a blend), and a Korean Citron Tea.
 I had never tried the breakfast blend before so, I was happy to taste more Korean teas!

 End of the day